corbergm/energyDeterminesMolecules-code/README.md

 > "initPath_MATLAB" adds the whole project folder with subfolders to the MATLAB path.

 > "/experimentalData" contains all experimental data we retrieved from online databases and publications.
-Their origins are detailed in the manuscript.
+Their origins are detailed below.

 > "/files" contains precomputed simulation outputs to recreate the manuscript figures.